The entire world of tax knowledge

 Child allowance

-As part of the favourable assessment, the child allowance is considered as an alternative to child benefit.
+As part of the more favourable assessment, the child allowance is considered as an alternative to child benefit.
 The child allowance in 2025 is 6.672 Euro per child (3.336 Euro per parent).
 The BEA allowance remains unchanged in 2025 at 2.928 Euro.

 Further relief